stolostron/rhacm-docs/manage_cluster/create_bare.md

 * Login credentials for your bare metal environment, which include user name, password, and Baseboard Management Controller Address

-* A Red Hat OpenShift image pull secret; see [Using image pull secrets](https://docs.openshift.com/container-platform/4.3/openshift_images/managing_images/using-image-pull-secrets.html)
+* A Red Hat OpenShift Container Platform image pull secret; see [Using image pull secrets](https://docs.openshift.com/container-platform/4.3/openshift_images/managing_images/using-image-pull-secrets.html)

 * Enable the bare metal feature flag to view the bare metal options.
 The bare metal selections and options are hidden by a feature flag by default.
 You can enable the feature flags by completing the following steps:

-  1. Start the OpenShift command line interface.
+  1. Start the Red Hat OpenShift Container Platform command line interface.

   2. Edit the `consoleui` deployment resource to modify the settings: